 - a.
-Where more than two persons have been nominated for a position to be filled by the council, each candidate is asked to prepare the answer to the following questions: - i.
+Where more than two persons have been nominated for a position to be filled by the Council, each candidate is asked to prepare the answer to the following questions: - i.
 What previous experience and transferrable skills can you bring to the role? - ii.
 How do you plan to commit to the role? - b.
 After presenting to the Council, candidates will leave the room while the discussion and voting occurs.
 If none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
-This process shall continue until a majority of votes is given in favour of one person.
-A tie in votes may be settled by the casting vote exerciseable by the chairman of the meeting.
+This process shall continue until a

-c.
-The Chairman of the meeting will inform candidates of the outcome before rejoining the meeting
+- majority of votes is given in favour of one person.
+A tie in votes may be settled by the casting vote exercisable by the Chair of the meeting. - c.
+The Chair of the meeting will inform candidates of the outcome before re-joining the meeting